SERVICES: THE PROCESS

 Conceptual design flows into schematic design seamlessly.
 Diagrams become rooms and overall forms begin to take shape and building elevations are developed.
-Roots Design Studio continues to work primarily with hand drawings at this phase believing the artistic side of architecture is allowed to develop more fluidly.
 This phase typically encompasses 2 to 4 client meetings depending on the project’s complexity.
 A client’s interaction and feedback continues to be instrumental in developing the architectural design.
-Once the client is pleased with the plans and the overall building elevations and forms; the project moves into the design development phase.
+Once the client is pleased with the plans and the overall base building elevations and forms; the project moves into the design development phase.

 As the design progresses, the building is refined and evolves into the foundation for precise working drawings.
 The client continues to be integral to the process by reviewing the design and making decisions.
 The conversation now is focused on exterior finish materials and the overall project’s finer details.

-Also at this time, RDS will guide clients through selecting outside design consultants to become part of the project team.
+Also at this time, RA+D will guide clients through selecting outside design consultants to become part of the project team.
 They will become essential in developing the coordinated technical construction drawings moving forward.

 Each governmental jurisdiction requires different information to be supplied for a permit application.
-RDS will issue drawings at the appropriate time for a permit application to be reviewed by the local governing authorities.
+RA+D will issue drawings at the appropriate time for a permit application to be reviewed by the local governing authorities.

 BIDDING + NEGOTIATION

 In this phase the construction documents are given to one or competing builders for pricing.
-At this time, Roots Design Studio is available to answer all questions and provide additional information as requested by prospective bidders.
+At this time, Roots Architecture + Design is available to answer all questions and provide additional information as requested by prospective bidders.